Washington Is Under A State Of Emergency As Measles Cases Rise

 Inslee’s proclamation allows agencies and departments to use state resources and “do everything reasonably possible to assist affected areas.”

+Meanwhile, the state legislature has introduced a bill that would ban personal exemptions for the measles vaccine.
+The proposed legislation was sent to the House Health Care & Wellness Committee.

-A news release on the governor’s website says the Washington State Department of Health (DOH) has implemented an infectious disease Incident Management Structure so it can manage the public health aspects of the outbreak through investigations and lab testing.
+A news release on the governor’s website says the Washington State Department of Health, or DOH, has implemented an infectious disease incident management structure so it can manage the public health aspects of the outbreak through investigations and lab testing.

 The Washington Military Department, the release says, is organizing resources to assist the DOH and local officials in easing the effects on people, property and infrastructure.